 As an independent, nonprofit organization and the official fundraising foundation for the University of Kansas, KU Endowment partners with donors in providing philanthropic support to build a greater KU.
-Established in 1891 as America’s first foundation for a public university, we embrace our responsibility to inspire philanthropy for KU, and we are committed to following the highest standards of service and ethical conduct when it comes to managing donors’ gifts for the benefit of the university.
+Established in 1891, KU Endowment is America’s oldest foundation for a public university and has been called “the fundamental prototype for more than 1,000 college and university foundations throughout the United States.”* We embrace our responsibility to inspire philanthropy for KU, and we are committed to following the highest standards of service and ethical conduct when it comes to managing donors’ gifts for the benefit of the university.

 The support of donors helps make KU a world-class institution.
 State financing covers less than 20 percent of KU’s total operating expenses.
 Therefore, private gifts play a major role in virtually all activities of the university.

-You also can see an overview or organization and what we do in our Building a Greater University brochure (pdf)
+You also can see an overview of our organization and what we do in our Building a Greater University brochure (pdf).

 If you have any questions about KU Endowment, please feel free to contact us at 785-832-7400 or firstname.lastname@example.org.